 Background information

-The access latency to persistent memory is higher than that to regular memory.
-However, the data stored in persistent memory is retained when you stop or restart instances.
+Persistent memory has higher access latency compared to regular memory, but it is cost-effective and suitable for use as local storage.
+The data stored in persistent memory is retained when you stop or restart instances.
 Persistent memory can be used as memory or local disks.

 When persistent memory is used as memory, you can move some data from regular memory to persistent memory, such as non-hot data that does not require high-speed storage access.
 Persistent memory offers large capacity at a lower price per GiB and helps reduce the total cost of ownership (TCO) per GiB of memory.